tomswartz07/covid19-pennsylvania/README.md

 - 03 Apr 2022: Daily count of cases has not been provided for today.
 Information will be amended if further updates are provided.

+- 06 May 2022: Daily count of cases has not been provided for today.
+Information will be amended if further updates are provided.

+- 07 May 2022: Daily count of cases has not been provided for today.
+The information source indicates that cases will be updated weekly, on Wednesdays, moving forward.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020